vrandall66/front-end-submissions-public/1906/mod-2/fitlit/foster-lacy.md

 * [ ] 2: Application is usable but has some missing functionality.
 * [ ] 1: Application crashes during normal usage.

-- Great job with your functionality, no extensions but no problems

 ### Fundamental JavaScript & Style
 * [ ] 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.
-* [x] 3: Class methods use array and object prototypes - `for` loops are not used in the application.
+* [ ] 3: Class methods use array and object prototypes - `for` loops are not used in the application.
 Application shows strong effort towards organization, content, and refactoring.
-* [ ] 2: Class methods use a mix of array and object prototypes and `for` loops.
+* [x] 2: Class methods use a mix of array and object prototypes and `for` loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 * [ ] 1: Application generates syntax error or crashes during execution.

-- No stress on the `for... in` loop.
-Try using prototypes with `Object.keys()`, for the sake of practice, but using for in is fine as well.
-Just stay away from the regular `for` loops
+- The longer methods are all that's holding you back here, you've got some good areas for refactoring
+- Think about using `Object.assign()` for doing the property assignment in your `User` class (not being counted against you, just something to clean things up in the future)
+- Your averaging methods and `find[Property]ByDate` methods in `Sleep` could be DRYed up and combined (think about bracket notation...)

 ### Test-Driven Development
 * [ ] 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
 Test feature many sad paths for methods as well.